Evolving in Tasks: Empowering the Multi-modality Large Language Model as the Computer Use Agent: Method

 \subsection{Data Engine for Self-evolution}

-One of the key points to make a model evolve is that we could have the ability to scale up the training data, which will provide the model more probability to explore.
-Nevertheless, the collection of this kind of data, operating the computer in a human-style, is so complex that the amount of this data is insufficient for scaling up.
-To solve this challenge, we propose a novel method to generate a trajectory dataset of manipulating different computer software.
-Specifically, the proposed method can be divided into three parts: (1)Generation of closed-loop verifiable tasks; (2) Generation and Assessment for Trajectory Extract; (3) Filtering of data with a step model.
+One of the key factors driving model evolution is the ability to scale training data, as this directly enhances the model’s capacity for exploration.
+However, collecting human-like computer operation data—data that mimics real human interaction with computers—is highly complex, leading to insufficient volumes that hinder effective data scaling.
+To address this limitation, we propose a novel approach for generating a trajectory dataset of operations on diverse computer software.
+Specifically, this approach comprises two core components: (1) Generation of closed-loop verifiable tasks; (2) Generation and Evaluation of Trajectory Extraction.